-Measure the effectiveness of electrical engineering standards and procedures against the performance standards of the safety management system (in particular the electrical engineering control plan) to retain their currency and effectiveness and to allow improvement where possible.
-It should also involve relying on workers and the safety management system processes for review activities to be completed, including one or more of the following methods:
+Measuring the effectiveness of the electrical engineering standards and procedures against the performance standards of the safety management system (in particular, the electrical engineering control plan) so they remain current, effective, and improved where possible.
+They may rely on other workers and the safety management system processes for review activities to be completed, including one or more of the following:

-- reviewing and evaluating audit results, health and safety performance outcomes and remedial actions - reviewing risk assessments and controls to ensure they refer to the appropriate standards, where applicable, and control the risks from hazards - considering relevant external information sources such as original equipment manufacturer information releases, communications from the Resources Regulator and other work health and safety alerts.
+- Review risk assessments and controls to ensure they refer to the appropriate standards, where applicable, and control the risks from hazards. - Consider relevant external information sources such as original equipment manufacturer, regulator and other safety and health type alerts. - Review and evaluate audit results, health and safety performance outcomes, and remedial actions.

-Specifically, the individual must periodically review the electrical engineering control plan or supervise a person to do so for the mine operator2.
-The plan must be reviewed periodically, the timing of which should be specified in the safety management system by the mine operator e.g. in response to events.
+Specifically, the individual must periodically review the electrical engineering control plan or supervise a person who is doing so for the mine operator2.
+The plan must be reviewed periodically, the timing of which should be specified in the safety management system by the mine operator, e.g., in response to events.